My Queensland Journal

 2. Mt Coot-tha

 You’ll need a full day to fully appreciate all Mt Coot-tha has to offer.
 Make sure to take a scenic drive to the summit for breathtaking panoramic views of the city skyline and surrounding hinterland.
 The are a multitude of bushwalking tracks and stunning botanic gardens for the perfect picnic spot.
 Mt Coot-tha is a short drive, approximately 7km north west from the Brisbane CBD.
+For more information including walking track maps visit Mt Coot-tha Precinct.

 3. Brisbane River Cruises